Instant Pot Japanese Curry

 Japanese Curry with beef and vegetables with a side of white rice.

-If you make it, I’d love to hear how it turned out.
-Leave a comment or save it for later — this is one of those recipes you’ll come back to again and again.
+If you make this recipe, leave a comment below and let me know how it turned out.
+And don’t forget to save it to Pinterest because this is one of those recipes you’ll find yourself making again and again.

 RECIPE